eecs493staff/eecs493staff.github.io/docs/a2-asteroids-menu/README.md

     └── index.css
 ```

+Not following the upload instruction will result in a penalty.

 ## Objective

 The objective of this assignment is for you to gain practical experience in building a single-page web application with HTML, CSS, and a little bit of JS (jQuery).
 Specifically, you will be creating the main menu of a game.
 No external library or framework, other than jQuery, is allowed.

 Watch this video for an overview of Assignment 2: [https://youtu.be/ubacBgC7YBo](https://youtu.be/ubacBgC7YBo)